charlesll/Spectra.jl/docs/src/index.md

 Programming can also be done locally using your browser and the [IJulia Jupyter notebooks](https://github.com/JuliaLang/IJulia.jl), or the reactive [Pluto notebooks](https://plutojl.org/)

+!!! important

+	Spectra v2.0.0 API has evolved a lot since v1.0.0.
+There are breaking changes that may require to update your codes.

 ## Installation

 Two ways of using Spectra: [1] with using a cloud-computing approach and [2] with installing everything on your computer.